tulsirai/aws/serverless/apigateway-lambda-dynamodb/README.md

    Load Test Resust: Run 2 with defaul memory of 528 MB in `order-microservice`
    ![Test 1 ](assets/loadtest-result2.png)

-   Once the 2nd Load Test completes, observe statistics such number of requests, Avg. response time and compare with the 1st run.
+   Once the 2nd Load Test completes, observe statistics such as number of requests, Avg. response time and compare with the 1st run.

    By increasing Lambda's memory allocation from 128 MB to 512 MB, the average response time improved drastically, processing more requests in less time without any errors.
 This demonstrates how fine-tuning resources can enhance scalability and performance for serverless workloads.